kieann/A-Study-of-NeRF/README.md

 ```

 ### How To Run On Our Created Dataset
-First download our created dataset [here](https://drive.google.com/file/d/1E16XFtkoqFy7EzhlDq3pVp3D0J40OU0E/view?usp=drive_link).
-And place the dataset in the data folder.
+First download our created dataset [here](https://drive.google.com/file/d/1E16XFtkoqFy7EzhlDq3pVp3D0J40OU0E/view?usp=drive_link). and place the dataset in the data folder.
 If you’re interested in learning how to create your own datasets.
 Please refer to the original [NeRF documentation](https://github.com/bmild/nerf?tab=readme-ov-file#generating-poses-for-your-own-scenes).

 #### Shoe Dataset
 To train the model on the shoe dataset, use the following command: